 With regard to the appeal, the Reception Regulations provide that appellants who lack sufficient resources to appeal from an age assessment decision are entitled to free legal assistance and representation which must entail free legal assistance and representation, the preparation of the required procedural documents and participation in the hearing before the Immigration Appeals Board.[21]

-As such, 2022 has seen some positive improvements and minors have now full access to the legal aid lawyers provided by the Ministry for Home Affairs.
+Since 2022 and throughout 2023, minors have full access to the legal aid lawyers provided by the Ministry for Home Affairs.

 According to the Ministry for Home Affairs,[22] legal aid lawyers are to provide the following assistance: